jayrm/fblo/README.md

   + move hard coded paths to a configuration
   + allow configuration to select fbc versions
   + allow configuration to select toolchains
+  + review makefile process - maybe shell scripts would have been simpler since the extract/confgure/make/package is typically only completed once for each package, the makefile is overkill (though the makefile is nice to have for dealing with lots of variables, paths, and files)
+  + reduce to single target build configuration
+  + make a shell script for dealing with license file and fbfrog header
+  + use the newly build fbfrog.exe instead relying on the host install